Vixen FL70S Review

 So, like a contemporary Takahashi FC60, the FL70 has a

-premium F8 Japanese-made fluorite doublet lens made by Canon/Optron.
+premium F8 Japanese-made fluorite doublet lens.
 But note:

-older FL70 has a colimatable cell like larger
+· This older FL70 has a colimatable (and probably temperature compensating) cell

 This FL70 was made back when flint glasses were doped with